 “Before I joined the Foundation in 2008, I thought wearing a T-shirt when I was at the pool would protect me from sunburns; little did I know how ineffective that is!
 Since working at the Foundation, I have discovered what UPF means and now own a whole universe of UV-protective clothing, from fashionable button-down shirts and slacks to the latest in sport (bicycling) gear.”

 “When I started working at the Foundation in 2010, I had no idea that UVA rays could penetrate window glass.
-Mark Teich, our executive editor, told me to look closely at the furniture in my apartment that received direct sunlight, to see if the fabric was faded.
+A colleague told me to look closely at the furniture in my apartment that received direct sunlight, to see if the fabric was faded.
 Sure enough, one arm of my living room sofa was shades lighter than the rest of the sofa.
-Mark said to me, ‘If that’s what the sun does to your sofa, imagine what it’s doing to your skin while you sit there.’
+He said to me, ‘If that’s what the sun does to your sofa, imagine what it’s doing to your skin while you sit there.’
 That was quite a shock!
 I’ve since moved my couch to the other side of the room.”

 — Becky Kamowitz, Senior Director of Marketing Communications

 “Growing up, I never thought about skin cancer as a real threat.
 Now I see how it can become a real issue even regardless of my ethnicity.
 Moreover, I’m more aware that the key to healthy, young-looking skin is as simple as protecting it from the sun.”

 — David Naranjo, Digital Marketing & Analytics Manager

 “I had too many sunburns as a kid and wish I’d known then what I know now about sun protection.
 I had no idea till I started at the Foundation in 2015 that having more than five sunburns doubles your risk of melanoma.
 I’ve also learned that not all schools make it easy for kids to protect themselves with sunscreen, hats, sunglasses and shade during recess or outdoor sports.
 I hope that will change.”